-HUMAN RESOURCE DEVELOPMENT PROGRAMME
+GUIDELINES FOR HUMAN RESOURCE DEVELOPMENT PROGRAMME

-The ICAR-National Rice Research Institute (NRRI), Cuttack, Odisha offers opportunities for research and training to students at post-graduate (PG) level.
-The Human Resource Development (HRD) activities are coordinated by the Human Resource Development Cell (HRD Cell)of the Instituteas per ICAR guidelines, which are applicable to the institutions where a Memorandum of Understanding (MOU) exists between ICAR Research Institutes and the University/DeemedtobeUniversity (DU) seeking collaboration.
+The National Rice Research Institute (NRRI), Cuttack, Odisha offers opportunities for research and training to students at post-graduate (PG) level.
+The research and trainings are coordinated by the Human Resource Development (HRD)Cell of the Instituteas per guidelines, which are in full conformity with that of the ICAR and are uniform across entire ICAR‐Agriculture University (AU) System and applicable only to those institutions where a Memorandum of Understanding (MOU) exists between ICAR Research Institutes and the University/Deemed to be University (DU) seeking collaboration.
 Such Universities/ DU may be within National Agricultural Research System (NARS) which includes Agriculture Universities (AU) and DU of ICAR or outside NARS (Central/ State Govt./ Public Sector funded institutions/ State Universities/ PSU/ Autonomous bodies/ Statutory Corporations/ Private Universities or Institutions).
 ICAR research Institutes are expected to ensure that the MOU promotes the major function of the Institute/laboratories.

 Objectives of HRD program at NRRI: